Students can request to study at either the Greenville campus or the Columbia campus. Attempts are made to assign students to their first choice site.

 - A Graduate Record Exam (GRE) score of at least 300 is needed to be competitive.

-- A minimum of one year (full-time) critical care nursing experience prior to the acceptance deadline of April 1.
+- A minimum of one year (full-time) critical care nursing experience prior to the Application deadline of April 1.
 Current, ongoing intensive care unit experience is preferred (emergency room experience does not meet the ICU requirement).

 - Letters of recommendation from two healthcare professionals who have supervised your clinical experience.